gracesosa/RealEstate_TrendClassification/README.md

 - **Goal**: Classifies whether or not a property is expcted to increase or decrease ( >1%) from quarter to quarter
 - **Hidden Markov Models**: HMMs were used to partition the data into 5 latent market states (e.g. decreasing, increasing).
 These states were then added as a new feature, `hidden_state`, to enhance the classification task.
 The optimal number of hidden states was determined using Akaike and Bayesian Information Criteria (AIC/BIC).
 - **Feature Engineering**: Variables such as normalized prices, price movement, and price change were engineered to capture trends.
 Train/Test Data was split 80/20 before and after 2017 to avoid data leakage.
 - **Classification Models**: After adding the `hidden_state` feature, various classification models (Logistic Regression, SVM, Decision Trees, Random Forest, and Gradient Boosting) were trained to predict price movement trends.
-The best-performing model, Gradient Boosting, achieved an **AUC of 0.77** on cross-validated test data.
 - **Libraries**: `hmmlearn`, `scikit-learn`, `pandas`, and `matplotlib` for model development and evaluation

+**Project Outcomes**: The best-performing model, Gradient Boosting, used along with the 'hidden_state' mutated feature created from partitioning the dating with Hidden Markov Models, achieved an **AUC of 0.77** on cross-validated (k=5) test data

 While HMMs added a slight improvement in predictive performance, they highlighted the potential of uncovering latent market states for sequential and temporal data analysis.
 The inclusion of the `hidden_state` feature improved the Gradient Boosting model's AUC from 0.78 to 0.80 on the original test data.